 Chicago does not play when it comes to jerk chicken.
 We have so many great spots that if a restaurant wants to compete, the chicken must be grilled to perfection, and have the right amount of spice.
 Soule’s jerk chicken wings pass every test.
 This soul food restaurant in West Town serves Creole-inspired recipes that were passed down to the chef from her mother, and thankfully, now the delicious food is passed down to us.
 It’s also worth noting that this spot is BYOB.

 Come to Jake Melnick’s in River North for the wings, and stay... to eat more wings.
 They’re crispy and plump, with flavors like firecracker, Buffalo, and whiskey BBQ - which is made with whiskey and bacon.
-So, no explanation needed for why that last one happens to be my favorite.
+So, no explanation needed for why that last one happens to be our favorite.

 Named for the chef’s grandmother, Cleo’s brings a Creole flair to Bronzeville.
 And this Southern restaurant has some of the best chicken wings in Chicago.
 Order the “sauced six” - a six-piece wing dinner that comes with three incredible sauces (mango habanero, sweet red chili, and spiced bourbon), two sides, and one of their famous gold corn muffins.
-You can also get the wings a la carte, but trust me, you shouldn’t.
-I do know the muffin man, and he is hanging out at Cleo’s.
+You can also get the wings a la carte, but trust us, you shouldn’t.
+We do know the muffin man, and he is hanging out at Cleo’s.

 Bird’s Nest In Lakeview is another bar with sleeper-hit chicken wings.
 Each wing is meaty and juicy, and has wonderfully crunchy bits.
 Order them with the Birds Nest hot sauce (which is perfectly peppery), and you have a perfect drinking snack.

-Ms. T’s in Lakeview has some of the tastiest, full-flavored chicken that I’ve ever eaten.
+Ms. T’s in Lakeview has some of the tastiest, full-flavored chicken that we’ve ever eaten.
 It’s crunchy, savory, and delicious on its own, but adding the incredible mild sauce takes it to another level.
 Right now they’re only open for takeout and delivery, and you must order online.

 Founded by Harold Pierce in 1950, Harold’s is one of the most famous fried chicken chains in Chicago.
 And with a crispy, beautiful brown coating drizzled with their famous mild sauce, Harold’s wings are a Chicago staple.
 Even Chance the Rapper had a Harold’s-themed cake for his birthday, and dropped a line about it in his song, “Everything’s Good.”
 While people have their “favorite” Harold’s to rave about (and their least favorite to complain about), there are enough locations around the city you can easily find a Harold’s to call your own.